Get help with the cellular data connection on your iPad (Wi-Fi + Cellular Model)

 - Restart your iPad.

 - Update your iPad with the latest version of iOS.

-- If your SIM card has SIM PIN enabled, try turning it off: Tap Settings > Cellular Data > SIM PIN.
+- If your SIM card uses a SIM PIN, tap Settings > Cellular Data and turn SIM PIN off.

-- Reset network settings: Tap Settings > General > Reset > Reset Network Settings.
+- Tap Settings > General > Reset > Reset Network Settings.

-Learn about using cellular data in other countries if you are traveling internationally.
-Check with your carrier before you travel to ensure that you understand the cost of international data roaming.
-You can enable or disable data roaming by tapping Settings > Cellular Data and toggling the switch on or off.
+If you're traveling internationally, learn about using cellular data in other countries.
+Check with your carrier before you travel to make sure that you understand the cost of international data roaming.
+Tap Settings > Cellular to turn Data Roaming on or off.